tanmayk218/Drone-Delivery-Challenge/README.md

 # Drone-Delivery-Challenge
-A program to schedule drone delivery
+A program to schedule drone delivery.

+I have bundled sample input and output files

 # Assumptions: